- 1 Backup, Backup, Backup!

 - ISO/IEC 16963 standard longevity tests have proven the durability of M DISC technology, and it withstood rigorous testing by the US Department of Defense.
 Based on ISO/IEC 16963 testing, M DISC media has a projected lifetime of several hundred years.

 Drives with M-DISC support and M-DISC Media

-- ownCloud is a suite of client–server software for creating file hosting services and using them. ownCloud is functionally similar to the Dropbox, with the primary functional difference being that the Server Edition of ownCloud is free and open-source.
+- ownCloud is a suite of client–server software for creating file hosting services and using them. ownCloud is functionally similar to the Dropbox, with the primary functional difference being the Server Edition of ownCloud is free and open-source.
 It also supports extensions that allow it to work like Google Drive, with online document editing, calendar and contact synchronization, and more.

-- Allway Sync uses algorithms to synchronize your data between desktop PCs, laptops, USB drives, remote FTP/SFTP and WebDAV servers, various online data storage and more.
+- Allway Sync uses algorithms to synchronize your data between desktop PCs, laptops, USB drives, remote FTP/SFTP and WebDAV servers, various online data storage, and more.

 - Bitlocker is Microsoft’s encryption tool that’s included in Windows

 - VeraCrypt is a free open source disk encryption software for Windows, Mac OSX and Linux.

 - PowerShell cmdlet: Get-BitLockerVolume